RyannSQ14/MSTree-Bench/reports/mst_analysis_report.md

 ### 2.2 Prim's Algorithm

-Our implementation of Prim's algorithm uses a binary heap (priority queue) to efficiently find the next minimum-weight edge.
+Our implementation of Prim's algorithm uses Python's heapq module for efficient priority queue operations.
 The main steps are:

-1. Start with any vertex
+1. Start with vertex 0
-2. Maintain a priority queue of edges connecting the current MST to unvisited vertices
+2. Use arrays to track key values, parent vertices, and MST membership
+3. Process vertices in order of minimum key value
-3. At each step, add the minimum-weight edge (and its vertex) to the MST
+4. For each vertex, update the keys of its neighbors and add them to the priority queue
-4. Update the priority queue with edges from the newly added vertex
+5. Build the MST incrementally as vertices are processed

 Time complexity: O(E log V), where V is the number of vertices in the graph.